Adventure to Alaska: Terrace to the Alaska State Ferry

 Growing list of interesting others: gray van, soccer Uruguayans.

-And finally were on the boat, throwing stuff from the car into our cabin, anxious to explore the boat, and watch the dock float away.
+And finally we were on the boat, throwing stuff from the car into our cabin, anxious to explore, and watch the dock float away.

 Tribe J-B leaving Prince Rupert